 There are numerous factors that can pose harm to your teeth.
 One of the most cliche and obvious ones is sweets!
-While sweets may be easily blamed for causing tooth decay, the detriment they can cause on your teeth goes a long way than just tooth decay.
-Can diabetes cause your teeth to fall off?
+Unfortunately, sweets do more than just damage your teeth.
+They aggravate the symptoms of diseases like diabetes.
+But can diabetes cause your teeth to fall off?

-Can diabetes cause tooth decay?
-Diabetes affect your gums?
+Can diabetes cause tooth decay and affect your gums?

 Yes, yes, and yes.
 Among the many risks diabetes brings to your health, the ones it brings to your mouth is highly alarming.
 You become more prone to dental problems than others without this illness.
 Gum infections are likely to arise along with the weakening of the bones that hold the teeth in place.

 So yes, your teeth are at greater risk to fall off.
 High blood sugar causes dry mouth, which aggravates gum diseases.
-This is usually a symptom of diabetes that is not yet detected.
+However, this is also usually a symptom of underlying diabetes.
 It starts with soreness, mouth ulcers, and tooth decay.
 It also reduces the blood supply to the gums.
 Periodontal diseases lead to pain when chewing and difficulty in eating.

 Although they may be independent illnesses, it would make sense to have your blood sugar level checked if you are having these symptoms.
 When diabetes is undetected and blood sugar is not controlled, the high glucose level in your saliva helps bacteria and plaque thrive in your teeth.
 You know what this means.